spoo503/100-days-of-python-Learning./README.md

 ## Conditional Statements:

-- if → checks condition
+1.if = checks condition

-- elif → checks multiple conditions
+elif = checks multiple conditions

-- else → runs when all conditions are false
+else = runs when all conditions are false